 I am very proud of recent accomplishments in the Auburn Department of English, and I want to reach out on behalf of our undergraduate programs to encourage your family to consider seriously the opportunities we offer.

-I want to reach out on behalf of our undergraduate programs to encourage you and your students to explore Auburn as you consider college choices.
-Over and over again our alumni demonstrate that a degree in English Studies does much more than prepare students for a first job—it prepares them for life.
-As a department, we celebrate our students’ bright economic futures—even in tech sectors—as well their adaptability.
-Employers very much want the “soft skills” we teach: insightful reading, effective writing, the ability to find and synthesize information, problem-solving, and teamwork.
-A recent study by the Association of American Colleges and Universities, in particular, shows that during career-peak earning times liberal arts majors earn about 3% more than graduates in more focused vocational fields such as nursing and accounting.
-Alums who go on to professional fields earn even more, and the English major is particularly flexible and desirable for a number of fields.
-Auburn English majors have successfully built futures as museum curators, as advertising writers and executives, as administrators in higher education, as television and radio broadcasters, as screenwriters and directors, as authors, librarians, missionaries, journalists, as legal professionals, as politicians, as science and technical writers, as web designers, and as business executives.
+Our alumni repeatedly demonstrate the value of an English Studies degree.
+We do more than prepare students for a first job; we prepare them for life.
+Recent news prompts us to celebrate our students’ bright economic futures—even in tech sectors—because employers value the “soft skills” we teach: insightful reading, effective writing, the ability to find and synthesize information, problem-solving, teamwork, and leadership.
+A recent study by the Association of American Colleges and Universities shows that during career-peak earning times liberal arts majors earn about 3% more than graduates in vocational fields such as nursing and accounting.
+Graduates who go on to professional fields earn even more, and a degree in English Studies is particularly desirable for a number of fields.
+Our majors have successfully built futures as museum curators, advertising writers and executives, higher education administrators, television and radio broadcasters, screenwriters and directors, authors, librarians, missionaries, journalists, legal professionals, politicians, science and technical writers, web designers, and business executives.

 Jeremy M. Downes

 Professor & Chair

 Department of English